Amphibians

 The UK is home to only 13 native species of amphibians and reptiles with a number of introduced species also present in some areas.
-Dawlish Warren is similarly impoverished with six native species recorded.
+Dawlish Warren is similarly impoverished with six native species recorded plus the introduced population of Sand Lizard.

-is most frequently encountered along the Dune Ridge and other areas of bare
+but is most frequently encountered along the Dune Ridge and other areas of

 Sand Lizard Lacerta agilis